Buckets of Kindness

 - victim: a person cheated, fooled, or harmed by another

-Students have a discussion at home about ways to get kids in the whole school to do kind things for one another.
-They can also discuss ways to tell others to stop bullying behavior at school.
+Students have a discussion at home about ways to prompt kids in the whole school to do kind things for one another.

 Henkes, Kevin.
 Chrysanthemum.
 Mulberry Books, 1996.
 ISBN-13: 978-0688147327